-Texas Birth Injury Attorney
+Texas Birth Injury Attorneys

 Electronic fetal heart rate monitoring allows doctors and nurses to assess the continued well-being of a fetus and differentiate fetal stress from distress in "real time."
-It can provide early warning of impending problems and allow obstetricians to respond emergency Cesarean section.
+It can provide early warning of impending problems and allow obstetricians to respond appropriately, perhaps with emergency Cesarean section.
 It has significantly reduced perinatal mortality and morbidity.

 Obstetrical nurses are expected to be trained in the interpretation of fetal heart monitor strips, and be able to differentiate a reassuring strip from one that is worrisome.
 During labor, they are responsible for monitoring the fetal heart tones, and they are responsible for keeping the obstetrician advised about the patterns on the strip.
 The nurses are the obstetrician's "eyes and ears" until the obstetrician is called to come to bedside.